Gig life: Petrea performing live

 The large number of venues in Falmouth allows for an abundance of opportunities for new bands to showcase their talent.

-Harry said, “Getting gigs in Falmouth is straightforward if you make connections with the venue hosts.
+Rhythmic guitarist of the rock band ‘Petrea’, Harry Blackburn, shared insights into starting a band in Cornwall: “Getting gigs in Falmouth is straightforward if you make connections with the venue hosts.
 Once they know you, you’re guaranteed to get gigs.”

 He continued to state the importance of networking.
 His advice for new bands is to engage with various people in the music community by attending other bands’ gigs, meeting other musicians of different genres and getting to know the venues themselves to increase the chances of getting a gig.